saluji/TSOT/README.md

 <a href="https://saluji.itch.io/tsot">Download the prototype from our itch.io page!</a>

 ## Credits
-This prototype was created at the Visualistaion and Interaction in Digital Media (VIS) program of HS Ansbach​.
+This prototype was created at the Visualisation and Interaction in Digital Media (VIS) program of HS Ansbach​.
 Supervised by Prof. Sebastian Stamm & Prof. Florian Machill (Gamedesign WS2023/24).

 ## Third Party Credits